 - Untours.
 This is a more recent entry into the organized travel market.
 The untour is planned for you–hotels are booked, pick up and drop off at airports are organized, an introductory tour is given, and optional tours are available– but you travel on your own.

-The research stage of trip planning can be a lot fun but you can also be swamped with information.
+The research stage of trip planning can be a lot of fun but you can also become swamped with information.

 Whether you like to work on a computer, on paper, or use an app, find one place where you’ll keep all the information you gather on the trip you’re planning.
 See an interesting article on the web?
 Add it to your file so that you’re able to find it when you’re ready.
 There’s nothing more frustrating than knowing you’ve seen exactly the information you want and not being able to find it again.
 So, Step 1, set up a place to store your research in whatever format works for you.